Cycling Holidays – 20 Top Travel Tips

 Here’s a way that you can tick cycling Suffolk off your list if you want, though we think it might charm you so much that you’ll be back for more!

 Our Grand Tour of Suffolk squeezes everything in within 14 cycling days, from coast to countryside to WWII airfields, must-see wool towns and even merry-go-rounds.
-If history and heritage are your cup of tea, then 2020 is a brilliant year to visit Bury St Edmunds where the vast town-centre abbey site is celebrating 1000 years.
+If history and heritage are your cup of tea, then a visit to Bury St Edmunds where the vast town-centre abbey site has recently celebrated its 1000 years is an absolute must!

 Contributed by: Roma Ryder